 - Dr. Miriam Klassen (2007 to present)

 - 1967 to 1981: Head office was at 24 St. Andrew Street.
 There were also sub-offices in Mitchell and St. Marys.

 - 1981 – new head office was built on West Gore Street (current location).

 - 2005 – downtown Stratford office opened for chronic disease prevention, sexual health program and clinics.

 - 2007 – North Perth office moves out of Listowel Hospital into own office space.

 - In 2016: 128 staff; $9.5 million budget

 Public Health: A Product of Partnership

-Board of Health: PDHU is governed by an autonomous Board of Health with 6 elected municipal representatives and 3 provincial appointees.
+Board of Health: The Perth District Health Unit is governed by an autonomous Board of Health with six elected municipal representatives and three provincial appointees.

-Staff: PDHU workforce is made up a Medical Officer of Health, inspectors, nurses, promoters, dental hygienists, dietitians, tobacco enforcement officers, youth peer leaders, administration, epidemiology, communications and IT.
+Staff: The Perth District Health Unit workforce is made up a Medical Officer of Health, inspectors, nurses, promoters, dental hygienists, dietitians, tobacco enforcement officers, youth peer leaders, administration, epidemiology, communications and information technology (IT).